giantswarm/docs/src/content/support/p1-process/index.md

 Once the team is built the person assigned to the Operations Engineer role will carry on with the investigation.
 The Incident Coordinator will be in contact with the customer, via messaging or in a call, and will provide information to the Operator to help with the investigation.

 We leave space to the Operations Engineers to focus on the investigation but we establish 20 minutes periods to get back and inform the customer on the state.
-Most of the time the OEs will share the findings in the channel and the IC can pin those message to help tracking the actions performed.
+Most of the time the OEs will share the findings in the channel and the IC can pin those messages to help tracking the actions performed.

 In case the Incident Coordinator needs to increase the number of responders, they can always escalate to more members of the large team using incident.io.

 ### Fixing

 After we have found the root cause of the problem we implement a solution to avoid any more downtime for the customer service.
+Most of the time, the solution is temporary and will be replaced once the actual fix is rolled out to the platform.

 ### Monitoring